MikkoPet/Cheatsh/chPre-Site.md

 #### Navigation

 Menues should be easely accessible, so the user can move between pages without having to look for it.
-The user should also be able to tell where in the website they are (titles, breadcrumb trail...)
+The user should also be able to tell where in the website they are (titles, breadcrumb trail...+404 to let them know they got lost!!)

 #### Time

 Keep your website light, optimise it to not take too long and tire out your user.
+It should also be quick to navigate (some refer to the '3 clicks rule', from the home page, anything should be findable in 3 clicks)

 #### Dynamism

-A website with relevant animations will please the user, but don't overdo it else they'll get lost in the visual noise
+A website with relevant animations will please the user, but don't overdo it else they'll get lost in the visual noise.
+That also includes FEEDBACKS which will help the user be aware of where they are, what they did, what worked etc... and reduce their confusions or doubts

+### the goal is to

+1. limit the time during which the user is LOOKING for things instead of browsing (=passive time)
+2. be as intuitive as possible
+3. make the content appear attractive
+4.